abinit/abinit/doc/tutorial/lruj.md

 [[cite:Cococcioni2005]].
 In this work, it is shown that using a two atom supercell for the DFT calculation and an extrapolation procedure can yield an estimation of the value of U. More precise values can be and often are obtained by running linear response DFT calculations on larger and larger supercells.
-This procedure succeeds in isolating the perturbed subspace from its periodic images.
+Doing so have the added benefit of isolating the perturbed subspace from its periodic images.

 The column <code>nat</code> indicates how many atoms were involved in the extrapolated supercell, and <code>r_max</code> indicates the maximum distance of the perturbed atom from its periodic